How is your Facebook community management going?

 Another way is to directly ask for feedback.
 Whether you run a poll or ask outright in your post, people are generally happy to share their opinions, and it will further the trust in your relationships by making members feel that you value their opinion.

 Ask open-ended questions.
 Not yes or no questions, but ones that require a real answer.
-And like in the example above from blogging.org, offer ways you can help.
+As in the example above from blogging.org, offer ways you can help prepared to actually follow through on that help!

-And of course, post and respond consistently.
+And of course, post and respond consistently within your Facebook group.
 If your group is lagging, throw in a question or designate a topic to get the conversation back on track.
 Keep in mind, you’re in charge, and members will follow your lead.
 If they see you’re engaged, they’re likely to be more engaged as well.

 Once you’ve established your group and have some consistent activity, you’ll gain access to your Group Insights.